martbetz/martbetz.github.io/_posts/2025-01-15-waste-of-space.md

 <hr>

 Update (Feb 15, 2025): We’ll, I’m off to a flying start with 168 GB reclaimed on a 500 GB drive.
-All the surplus JPEGs have gone (and a sack load of other stuff, too), and I haven’t squashed anything to archive just yet!
+All the surplus JPEGs have gone (and a sack load of other stuff, too), and I’ve not squashed anything down just yet!

 I’ve also been pondering my folder tree.
 After much deliberation, I’ve decided on the following: